ASX200 market update: Top 3 stocks to watch this week

 As one might expect, the technicals for online travel agency Webjet Ltd are similar to that of Flight Centre, as investors jump back into travel retailers.
 Risk and reward based on the charts looks more attractive for WEB however, with the weekly RSI not yet into technically overbought territory, and price still trading within the stock’s post-pandemic trend channel.
 Traders might be watching for a similar break-out for WEB shares, which, if it materializes, opens up a rally to around $9.30 per share, where key resistance the 200-week moving average presently sit.

 Qantas Airways Ltd shares have arguably been speculators’ favoured play on Australia’s reopening trade through the pandemic, and it’s perhaps for this reason that the charts suggest there might be less upside risk for the stock from here.
 The share price is roughly back to its pre-pandemic range, and is currently trading above the 20, 50, 100 and 200 weekly MAs.
 Although risk still appears skewed to the upside for the stock, especially as investors anticipate a post-pandemic travel boom.
 Key resistance currently sits around $6.10 per share, while support is at roughly $5.30, which may present the ideal opportunity to buy any dip in the stock.

-Take your position on over 13,000 local and international shares via CFDs and trade it all seamlessly from the one account.
-Learn more about share CFDs with us or open an account to get started today.
+Take your position on over 13,000 local and international shares via CFDs or share trading – and trade it all seamlessly from the one account.
+Learn more about share CFDs or shares trading with us or open an account to get started today.

 Live prices on most popular markets